informatiquecsud/mbrobot/Readme.md

 ## Maqueen robot

-- The modules for programming the "Maqueen:lite" robot with TigerJython or Thonny are located in the `mini` folder.
+The modules for programming the "Maqueen:lite" robot with TigerJython or Thonny are located in the `maqueen-lite` folder.

 ## Maqueen Plus

-- The modules for programming the "Maqueen Plus" robot with TigerJython or Thonny are located in the `plus` folder.
+The modules for programming the "Maqueen Plus" robot with TigerJython or Thonny are located in the `maqueen-plus` folder.